miranamer/Feromone/README.md

 <h1>What Is Feromone?</h1>
 <p>Feromone is a full stack bug tracking application written in TypeScript with React for the front-end and styled with Tailwind CSS and Chakra UI.
 The back-end uses GraphQL w/ Apollo Client and MongoDB for the DB.
 Feromone allows
-you to track bugs in your applications/projects based on thier severity.</p>
+you to track bugs in your applications/projects based on their severity.</p>

 <h1>Why The Name Feromone?</h1>
 <p>Well, <i>Pheromones</i> are actually chemicals released by organisms (Humans, Ants, Bees, etc...) and have an effect on nearby organisms.
 As pheromones are used by Ant species to <i>track</i> each other,